-The Office Manager is Nancy Harris.
+The Office Manager is Anna Sirianni.
 She handles school enrollment, student records, withdrawals, and new families.
 The office manager answers parent questions concerning day to day activities as well as student records, but does not discuss matters of student discipline, curriculum, or the classroom.

-The Office Assistants are Aurea Emery and Samira Mourad.
+The Office Assistants are Aurea Emery and Corrina Macias.

 The College Counselors are Rebecca Arguello and Cheryl Parsons.
-They primarily work with juniors and seniors and their families to help them plan and execute college applications; they also coordinates the school's administration of college admissions-related testing, such as the PSAT.
-The Counselor also works closely with the Registrar to maintain official transcripts for students.
+They primarily work with juniors and seniors and their families to help them plan and execute post secondary school plans and applications; Ms. Arugello coordinates the school's administration of college admissions-related testing, such as the PSAT and P-ACT.
+The Counselors also work closely with the Registrar to maintain official transcripts for students.